cdahlhausen/ansible-playbooks/README.md

        - {role: carlosbuenosvinos.ansistrano-deploy, tags: deploy}
        - {role: aptrust.pharos, tags: pharos, deploy}
 ```
 If you just want to deploy a change to the pharos repom, you wont need to run the whole playbook everytime.
 Instead just run
-` ansible-playbook pharos.yml -t deploy`
+` ansible-playbook pharos.yml -t deploy -b`